 Custody Risk.
 Custody risk refers to the risks inherent in the process of clearing and settling trades and to the holding of securities, cash and other assets by local banks, agents and depositories.
 Low trading volumes and volatile prices in less developed markets make trades harder to complete and settle, and governments or trade groups may compel local agents to hold securities in designated depositories that may not be subject to independent evaluation.
 Local agents are held only to the standards of care of their local markets, and thus may be subject to limited or no government oversight.
-Communications between the U.S. and emerging market countries may be unreliable, increasing the risk of delayed settlements or losses of security certificates.
-In general, the less developed a country's securities market is, the greater the likelihood of custody problems.
-Practices in relation to the settlement of securities transactions in emerging markets involve higher risks than those in developed markets, in part because of the use of brokers and counterparties that are often less well capitalized, and custody and registration of assets in some countries may be unreliable.
+Communications between the United States and emerging market countries may be unreliable, increasing the risk of delayed settlements or losses of security certificates.
+In general, the less developed a country's securities transactions in emerging markets involve higher risks than those in developed markets, in part because of the use of brokers and counterparties that are often less well capitalized, and custody and registration of assets in some countries may be unreliable.
 The possibility of fraud, negligence or undue influence being exerted by the issuer or refusal to recognize ownership exists in some emerging markets, and, along with other factors, could result in ownership registration being lost.
 A fund would absorb any loss resulting from such custody problems and may have no successful claim for compensation.